jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ## Development notes
 To test a full run without downloading files from blob, comment out lines 196 - 202 in sentinel2_azure.py.
 This prevents the call to download the files from blob and will simply run the function on the files already present in the process_dir.
 Obviously this only works for single tiles and will not iterate over multiple tiles.
 Might be a good idea to start a devlopemnt version that retrieves tiles locally instead of from blob storage to help speed up testing.

 Dec 19th 2019: VM disk space being used up.
 Changed workflow so that .nc files are uploaded to blob storage and deleted from local storage on creation.
 Deactivated summary statistics and dataset concatenation functions with the intention of calling these separately post-hoc, i.e. populate blob storage using VM then later download, concatenate and analyse datasets locally to save expensive compute time on VM.
 Unsurprisingly introducing uploads to blob storage has slowed down the script somewhat.
-Expect approximately 1.5 hours per tile for the complete sequence including EB modelling and snicar inversion function.
+Expect approximately 1.5 hours per tile for the complete sequence including EB modelling, cloudy pixel interpolation (NN or RBF) and snicar inversion function.

 Dec 19th 2019: added zipped folder of PROMICE AWS data for three sites to the repo.
 Intention is to use these data to provide input data to the eb model.

 March 2020: added 1TB disk to VM - named "datadrive".
 BISC code now run from datadrive to ensure sufficient disk space for collating output netCDFs without relying on constantly up and downloading from blobs.

 March 2020: updated outputs.
 Now collates individual tiles into a multifile xarray dataset and saves to netcdf.
 Data summary is also saved as netcdf in the output folder.
 Much neater and more navigable output file structure.

+April 2020: revised cloud interpolation - now infills cloud NaNs with the layer median value rather than a 2D nearest neighbour or RBF function because the latter options were prohibitively slow.
+When the rest of the processing takes ~7 mins, it is not worth waiting >30 mins for infilling cloudy pixels.
+This can probably be improved in future.

 ## Contributions